sebastiansimmons/sebastiansimmons.github.io/src/content/blog/2024-02-02_first_post.md

 significantly more time on each of those attempts without shipping anything.

 Now it's out!
 Time to customize it and make it my own!

+## The First Real Modifications

+Like I've said, web dev isn't really my thing.
+Despite acknowledging that it is probably the single most useful language to know outside of Python, I still find JavaScript more confusing than when I was taking a systems class and learning MIPS assembly or C++ networking.

+Still, I didn't feel right shipping the website until I had done a little more than replace template boilerplate.

+### Draft Blog Posts

+The first thing I added was a `draft` field in my markdown blog posts.
+The "Blog" page hides all pages with `draft == true`.
+Simple and useful!

+### Future Date Publishing

+The next feature I wanted to add was publishing pages based on the `pubDate` field.
+Basically, if `pubDate` is in the future, hide that post until it's the present.

+Both of these changes were simple frontmatter fields and `filter` calls, but that's enough for me to feel like I technically customized the website to fit my needs.

+## It's Live!

+Yay!
+I made SebastianSimmons.com 2.0.
+I actually have no idea what I'm going to do on it.
+But if I want to do anything, I have a place to put it.